ryanozx/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: List employees with all specified tags**
+**Use case: List all tags**

 **MSS**

-1. User requests to find employees who match all specified tags
+1. User requests to view all tags
-2. HRMate shows a list of employees who match all the specified tags exactly
+2. HRMate shows a list of all available tags

     Use case ends.

 **Extensions**

 * 2a.
-The specified tags do not exist in the system.
+There is no existing tag in the system.

     * 2a1.
-HRMate notifies the user of invalid tags.

-    Use case resumes at step 1.

-* 2b.
-User does not provide any tags.

-  * 2b1.
-HRMate notifies the user of missing parameters.
+HRMate notifies the user of no existing tag in the system.

       Use case resumes at step 1.

 **Use case: List employees with at least one specified tags**